codaholichq/codaholic/content/posts/spring-boot-in-20-minutes.md

 Spring Boot is designed to be accessible and user-friendly, making it an ideal choice for developers with prior experience in Java programming and web development.
 Its streamlined architecture and intuitive interface enable users to quickly familiarize themselves with the framework and begin building applications efficiently.

 **Is Spring Boot faster than Spring?**
 Spring Boot streamlines the application development process by integrating all the features of the standard Spring framework, making it much quicker to launch an application.
-In comparison to Spring, Spring Boot significantly reduces the time it takes to get an application up and running because it automatically configures all its attributes.
+Compared to Spring, Spring Boot significantly reduces the time it takes to get an application up and running because it automatically configures all its attributes.
 Therefore, the answer is Spring Boot.

 **How do I reduce build time in Spring Boot?**
 To optimize the performance of a Spring Boot application, consider implementing the following best practices: